 It is a subversive practice.
 In this day and age when specularity permeates the everyday and “social space is completely saturated with the culture of the image” (Fredrick Jameson), what might be strategies of resistance?
 Withdrawal is impossible.
 We can’t run, but perhaps if we simply wait and watch, we will see that there is more room than we originally believed.

-Lightroom/untitled is the shell I was in for moonwalk/untitled and now stands empty, in a room of its own, at an exhibition.
+The shell I was in for moonwalk/untitled now stands empty, in a room of its own, at an exhibition.
 My place has been taken by air, a small ventilator periodically firing up to inflate the shell and then turning off again to let it slowly crumble.
 As it deflates, there is a soft rustling.
 It trembles ever so slightly.
 One feels very strongly the presence of something that has been alive.
 Like finding the skin of a snake previously shed, and finding that it is still warm.

-In lightroom/untitled, the membrane serves no function beyond the compartmentalization of space.
+In Treatise on nomadology, the membrane serves no function beyond the compartmentalization of space.
 The work is about the empty breath, the act of breathing in and of itself, the movement of air across a membrane.
 There is no transformation happening.
 There are no biological processes.
 There is only the sterile regularity of the breathing and a memory of something that has happened that I think one intuitively senses.
 The sweat that has been left inside.
 The inability to breathe.

 What kind of object is it?
 Is it human?
 Is it alive?
 Organic?
 Is it a body?
 The ambiguity lies not just in the fact that the body loses its contours, there is a more fundamental question asked about materiality and the will of things, their agency.
 The object at rest has a strict formality to it.
 Does the object in motion then come alive?
 An ode to Jane Bennett.